Giovani-Merlin/emailwriter/development.md

 This markdown file aims to keep track of each step and the planning of the creation of such a repository, from the research stage of the problem to its implementation in a cloud system.

+## TLDR

+As I have already spent a lot of time on such a project, and I need to accomplish others tasks as well, I decided to finish such a project in x hours.
+Also, it's missing further post-processing as avoiding incomplete e-mails (sending it before "endoftext") and choosing the token count.

+I ended up investing a lot of time in researching generative text models and even more more in getting a good dataset.
+Unfortunately it was not possible to segment the emails in a timely manner, so it was not possible to get a dataset that was really suitable for this task.

+Using the salutation and the subject it is possible to create a coherent email, however, the model generates the finalization of the email as well (because it is trained to do such action), resulting in an email that does not writes the e-mail specific objective (closing).
+The solution clearly would be to have a ready-made dataset of just body of emails (or texts that we would like the email to look like) or to be able to segment the e-mails.
+Besides, it would be better to use an "insert" style models, using context on the left (opening) and final context (closing), but studying such models would take me much more time.

+Also, to use a model like pplm it is necessary to change their base code (because the model is loaded in each call of the script).
+Such a model would be ideal for the creation of emails, we could segment text into categories, such as "business", "positive", "conversation", "scheduling"," etc...And use such categories to guide the text generation (not excluding the ideas before).

+Finally, for such a project I just trained a gpt2 template on aeslc dataset customized in the form " subject + special token + prompt/generate text".
+The results are not satisfactory, but most of the findings and code used in this project serve as a basis for a better email generator.

 ## Total time

 Preparation = 14 hours.